Word Measures on $GL_N(q)$ and Free Group Algebras: The free group algebra and its ideals

 Note that an order on $\T$ is an exploration if and only if it is an enumeration of the vertices of $\T$ which satisfies that every vertex is either a neighbour of a smaller vertex of $\T$ or the first vertex visited in some $T_{i}$.

-Given a finite $\T$ and $M\le_{\T}\A^{m}$ as above, every step is either \textbf{free},\textbf{ forced} or a \textbf{coincidence}, according to the following conventions\footnote{This terminology is inspired by \cite{eberhard2021babai}, which, in turn, was inspired by earlier works dealing with random Schreier graphs of symmetric groups (e.g., \cite{broder1987second}).
-Note that the analogue in \cite{eberhard2021babai} of our free step is a free step which is not a coincidence, and the analogue in \cite{eberhard2021babai} of our coincidence is a free step which is also a coincidence.}.
-Assume first that $v_{t}$ is a neighbour of an already-exposed vertex $u$, and that the edge from $u$ to $v_{t}$ is labeled by $b\in B\cup B^{-1}=\left\{ b_{1}^{\pm1},\ldots,b_{r}^{\pm1}\right\} $:
+Given a finite $\T$ and $M\le_{\T}\A^{m}$ as above, every step is either free,\textbf{ }forced or a coincidence, according to the following conventions.\footnote{This terminology is inspired by \cite{eberhard2021babai}, which, in turn, was inspired by earlier works dealing with random Schreier graphs of symmetric groups (see, for example, \cite{broder1987second}).
+The analogue in \cite{eberhard2021babai} of our free step is a free step which is not a coincidence, and the analogue in the same article of our coincidence is a free step which is also a coincidence.} Assume first that $v_{t}$ is a neighbour of an already-exposed vertex $u$, and that the edge from $u$ to $v_{t}$ is labeled by $b\in B\cup B^{-1}=\left\{ b_{1}^{\pm1},\ldots,b_{r}^{\pm1}\right\} $:

 Denote by $D_{b}^{t}$\marginpar{$D_{b}^{t}$} the set of already-exposed vertices with an outgoing $b$-edge leading to another already-exposed vertex.
 This set should include the vertex $u$.
-If $M|_{D_{b}^{t}}$ contains an element with $u$ in its support, we say the $t$-th step is \uline{forced}.
+If $M|_{D_{b}^{t}}$ contains an element with $u$ in its support, we say the $t$-th step is \textbf{forced}.
 If $v_{t}$ is the first vertex we expose in some $T_{i}$, the $t$-th step is not forced.
-If a step is not forced, it is a \uline{coincidence} if there is an element of $M|_{\left\{ v_{1},\ldots,v_{t}\right\} }$ with $v_{t}$ in its support, and otherwise it is \uline{free}. \begin{lem} Let $\T$ and $M\le_{\T}\A^{m}$ be as above and let $v_{1},v_{2},\ldots$ be an exploration of $\mathrm{vert}\left(\T\right)$.
+If a step is not forced, it is a \textbf{coincidence} if there is an element of $M|_{\left\{ v_{1},\ldots,v_{t}\right\} }$ with $v_{t}$ in its support, and otherwise it is \textbf{free}. \begin{lem} Let $\T$ and $M\le_{\T}\A^{m}$ be as above and let $v_{1},v_{2},\ldots$ be an exploration of $\mathrm{vert}\left(\T\right)$.
 Then step $t$ in the exposure of $M$ along $\T$ is

 Moreover, if step $t$ is a coincidence and $f$ is an element of $M|_{\left\{ v_{1},\ldots,v_{t}\right\} }$ with $v_{t}$ in its support, then $M_{t}$ is generated by $M_{t-1}$ and $f$. \end{lem}

 Of course, if $M_{t-1}\lvertneqq M_{t}$, then, in particular, $M|_{\left\{ v_{1},\ldots,v_{t-1}\right\} }\lvertneqq M|_{\left\{ v_{1},\ldots,v_{t}\right\} }$. \begin{proof} First assume step $t$ is forced.
 There is some $f\in M|_{D_{b}^{t}}$ with $u$ in its support, and then $f.b\in M|_{\left\{ v_{1},\ldots,v_{t}\right\} }\setminus M|_{\left\{ v_{1},\ldots,v_{t-1}\right\} }$.
 Yet $f.b\in M_{t-1}$ and any other element of $M|_{\left\{ v_{1},\ldots,v_{t}\right\} }$, by subtracting a suitable $\k$-multiple of $f.b$, becomes an element of $M_{t-1}$.
 Hence $M_{t-1}=M_{t}$.